“If we cannot make them fear us…then we shall make them bleed”

 What’s really interesting is how Sinestro choose to use the Manhunters to increase his army…..and who gets drafted for the battle.
 The Scarecrow is an obvious choice given his previous stint with the power ring during Blackest Night.
 The others, however, are intriguing to say the least.
 I will say that my initial thought is that Wonder Woman should have been rejected by the ring having worn a Star Sapphire ring during the aforementioned Blackest Night, but knowing that Sinestro has been doing some research and engineering with the emotional spectrum I would not be surprised if he has somehow been able to manipulate that particular limitation.

 If there’s one element that seems to be missing it’s the continued absence of Saint Walker who we have not seen since issue 15.
 No doubt that Bunn has something in store for the Blue Lantern and his return to the spotlight will undoubtedly be at a suitably spectacular moment when whatever Sinestro’s team has been doing with him will play out dramatically.
 Seeing how Sinestro has managed to build his forces and the lengths that he’s gone to in order to ensure his victory has me worried for Bro’Dee’s welfare to say the least.

-Sinestro #18 continues Cullen Bunn's "event within a series" story as he bring The Paling to Earth and putting humanity at risk when there is no one to save them but Sinestro and the forces at his command.
+Sinestro #18 continues Cullen Bunn’s “event within a series” story as he bring The Paling to Earth and putting humanity at risk when there is no one to save them but Sinestro and the forces at his command.
 This issue brings everything Bunn has built upon from the start of his run back together in a momentous way, illustrated by a great pairing of artists Brad Walker and Neil Edwards.
-Five out of five lanterns.
+Ten out of ten lanterns.